Rockhole with swimmers

 Australia's most beautiful national parks

 If you’ve ever been awestruck by the rugged beauty of the NT, it’s highly likely that you’ve been looking at a picture of Wangi Falls.
 The most popular swimming spot in Litchfield, you can only dip here during the dry season, as strong currents and crocs can come by in the wet.
-If you do come by during the wet, the falls (at their thundering, wonderous best) are still worth a look.
-Accessible by car on the western boundary of the national park, Wangi Falls is a 1.5-hour drive from Darwin.
+You can access Wangi Falls by car on the western boundary of the national park, just a 1.5-hour drive from Darwin.
 Surrounded by a lush picnic area, monsoon rainforest and gorgeous walking tracks, this very special spot is perfect for a spectacular freshwater swim that will (probably) make you feel like you’re on the front page of National Geographic.

 Again, if you want a primo Instagrammable experience that simultaneously makes you feel like you’ve transcended reality, the gentle three-tiered waterhole at Buley is one for you.
 Imagine an opalescent series of freshwater pools set into deep orange rock, surrounded by lush green rainforest.
 Open pretty much year-round, this swimming hole is special no matter the time of day.